revoltchat/android/README.md

 The API library is part of the `app` module, and is not intended to be used as a standalone library, as it makes liberal use of Android-specific APIs for reactivity.

-The app is currently in alpha, and is not yet ready for production use.

 The app is written in Kotlin, and uses the [Jetpack Compose](https://developer.android.com/jetpack/compose) UI toolkit, the current state of the art for Android UI development.